GregMurray30/MMX/README.md

 Rather than attempting to reverse-engineer user-level behavior, the model identifies latent signals of paid and organic contributions to revenue by conditioning on observed media inputs and adjusting for seasonal events and long-run trends.
 Attribution distortion from SKAN data is modeled explicitly through structured bias terms, while inference is carried out jointly to preserve identifiability and maintain internal consistency across modeled pathways.

+Traditional methods that rely on SKAN observations attempt to correct for measurement bias, but leave the deeper causal structure unmodeled.
+MMX addresses a more fundamental problem: not merely de-biasing the observable signals, but de-confounding the latent processes that govern revenue generation.
+By reconstructing these latent states and their interactions with media spend, MMX provides robust causal inference even when attribution data is noisy, incomplete, or biased.

 To validate the approach, we conduct a suite of simulations across a variety of marketing environments, stress-testing the model’s ability to outperform SKAN-derived response curves under different bias regimes and spend distributions.
 These simulations show that, under a broad range of realistic conditions, the MMX model improves attribution quality relative to SKAN in the majority of cases, particularly when spend patterns are decorrelated and magnitudes are sufficient.
 However, in settings with highly correlated or very small spend, MMX can underperform, reflecting fundamental identifiability limits rather than modeling error.

 In addition to retrospective evaluation, the model directly informs budgeting decisions via a Spend Decision Framework, which estimates the probability of profitability at different spend levels for each channel.
 This discrete, probabilistic framing enables more robust spend recommendations than traditional point estimates or mean-variance optimizations, especially when operating far from the data’s historical support.